KogovsekZan93/Physics/distribution-propagation/README.md

 On the "Home" tab, in the Environment section, click the "Set Path" button.
 The "Set Path" dialog box opens, listing all folders in the search path.
-Now, click the "Add with Subfolders…" button in the dialog box.
+Now, click the "Add with Subfolders..." button in the dialog box.
 The "Add to path with Subfolders" dialog box opens.
 Now, search the "distribution-propagation" folder by single-clicking it and then click the "Select Folder" button thereby closing the "Add to path